givingjan/SMTagView/README.md

 }
 ```

-## Multiple Select Usage
+### Multiple Select
-you can setting maximum select and minimum select,or just put the "nil" if you don't want set any condition,and you will get the callback when user click the 'Done' button.
+you can setting maximum select and minimum select,or just put the "nil" if you don't want set any condition,and you will get the callback when user click the "Done" button.

 ```swift
 self.m_tagViewMultiple.layer.cornerRadius = 15.0